javax.servlet

 - init in interface Servlet

-- the ServletConfig
+config - the ServletConfig object

 that contains configutation